 Most refugees and migrants from Venezuela, 74 per cent of households, live in poverty195 and have considerably less income than is needed to afford minimum needs based on the minimum expenditure basket.
-The Cash Working Group will coordinate CVA approaches to ensure support is reflective of the cost-of-living and to the update the Minimum Expenditure Basket, which is set at USD 853 per month for an average family of four members according to a recent study196 (compared to USD 713 in 2019), an amount considerably higher than the average income in Ecuador.197 mechanisms; and advocating to improve access to financial services and ease Know Your Customer (KYC) requirements (identification and authentication standards for financial services) for refugees and migrants from Venezuela, in coordination with the Integration Sector.
+The Cash Working Group will coordinate CVA approaches to ensure support is reflective of the cost-of-living and to the update the Minimum Expenditure Basket, which is set at USD 853 per month for an average family of four members according to a recent study196 (compared to USD 713 in 2019), an amount considerably higher than the average income in Ecuador.197

+The Cash Working Group will focus on monitoring market trends updating identification and targeting methodologies; fostering coordination between partners in different provinces; harmonizing transfer mechanisms; and advocating to improve access to financial services and ease Know Your Customer (KYC)requirements (identification and authentication standards for financial services) for refugees and migrants from Venezuela, in coordination with the Integration Sector.
 Finally, the Working Group will aim to strengthen the nexus between CVA and social protection schemes, including by closer collaboration with relevant public actors.